ferus-web/ferusgfx/README.md

 window.onScroll = proc() =
   # ferusgfx sends this info to the camera, which applies some math to scroll the view
   # each frame a little bit, making it pretty smooth.
+It also uses it for some rudimentary culling logic.
   scene.onScroll(
     vec2(window.scrollDelta.x, window.scrollDelta.y)
   )